cmu-sei/juneberry/docker/README.md

 * tensorboard <- This is where the tensorboard outputs will be stored.
 * cache <- This where the model downloads are cached.

-For example, if this structure was in the direcotry `~/proj` then to use the `enter_juneberry_container` change into `~/proj` and run:
+For example, if this structure was in the directory `~/proj` then to use the `enter_juneberry_container` change into `~/proj` and run:

 `./juneberry/docker/enter_juneberry_container .`

-See the comments within the script for how to configure it to use a cpu-only container, adjust environmnet variables, add other mount points and configure gpus.
+See the comments within the script for how to configure it to use a cpu-only container, adjust environment variables, add other mount points and configure gpus.

 ## Juneberry.ini for Docker images